-For the compliance test, server interworking profile Avaya-SM-T38 was created for Session Manager by cloning the existing profile avaya-ru.
-Highlighted values in this section indicate changes from the cloned profile or the default value.
+For the compliance test, server interworking profile Pkwy-SM was created for Session Manager by cloning the existing predefined profile avaya-ru.
+The values highlighted below are values that differ from the default.
+T.38 Support is set to Yes since IntelePeer supports T.38 fax, even though it could not be tested as part of the compliance test.
 The General tab parameters are shown below.

-The Timers, Privacy, URI Manipulation, Header Manipulation tabs have no entries.
+The Timers, URI Manipulation, Header Manipulation tabs have no entries.